How to Solve Apple CarPlay Not Working - 7 Fixes!

 According to iMobile, one of the simplest methods to resolve the CarPlay connection problem is to just restart your iPhone.
-If you don't know how to restart your iPhone, just press and hold the power button for a few seconds, then slide the graphic to ‘power off.'
-If you have an iPhone XS or above, swiftly press and hold the "volume up" and "volume down" buttons before pressing and holding the "power" button.
-Hold down the home button and the power button at the same time on iPhones with a home button.
-If you find that Apple CarPlay is not connecting in your iOS 15/14 upgraded iPhone, the simplest solution to fix it is to restart it.
+If you don't know how to restart your iPhone 7 or older, just press and hold the power button for a few seconds, then slide the graphic to ‘power off.'
+If you have an iPhone X or above, press and hold the "volume up"/"volume down" buttons and "power" button.
+And then drag the slider to turn off your iPhone.
+If you find that Apple CarPlay is not connecting to your iOS 16/iOS 15/14 upgraded iPhone, the simplest solution to fix it is to restart it.
 This will help to refresh the previous actions on your phone that may have been interfering with its regular operation.

 Solution 4: Restart the Bluetooth Connection